Brusquembille: Basic game mechanism

 Eldest hand leads to the first trick.
 Players need not follow suit, but may play any card.
 The trick is won by the player who played the highest trump, or if no trump was played by the player who played the highest card of the suit led.
-So long as the stock is not empty, the winner of the trick takes a card from the stock to fill up his or her hand, and the other players do the same.
+So long as the stock is not empty, the winner of the trick takes a card from the stock to fill up their hand, and the other players do the same.
 In any case the winner of a trick leads to the next trick.

 When trick-play is over, players count the card-points in the tricks they have won.
 The player who has the most card-points wins the deal.

 Scoring and side payments

 Before the deal each player pays an agreed number of chips into the pot.
 The winner of the deal receives the pot.

 The aces and tens are called the brusquembilles.
 Apart from making up more than 2/3 of the card-points between them, they also give rise to side-payments.
 A player who wins a trick with an ace receives two chips from every opponent, and a player who played an ace but lost it pays two chips to every opponent.
 The same principle applies for tens, but only with a single chip.
 For a partnership game the rule is adapted in a meaningful way.